 Think to yourself: What makes a customer feel that a loyalty program is worth joining?
 What makes a customer loyal?
 All Digital Rewards understands that customers won’t participate in a program that doesn’t offer sufficient value.
 According to a recent report from TechnologyAdvice, most US participants (57%) join loyalty programs—both card-based and digital—to receive discounts on products and services.
 Another reason for customer participation in loyalty programs is to earn benefits, like points, that can later be redeemed for rewards.
 Earning a status (think VIP) is the third reason for participating in loyalty programs.

 Regardless of how you develop your loyalty program, make sure the program supports the customer experience and not the business experience.
-In certain cases, loyalty programs need to be designed to make the customer feel you are reaching out to them, on a personal level, with more specific targeted rewards efforts and with personalized communicate.
+In certain cases, loyalty programs need to be designed to make the customer feel you are reaching out to them personally, with more specific targeted rewards efforts, and with personalized communication.
 Customers will feel as though they have been hand-picked to provide their input.

 Everything comes down to communication.
 Set the tone with your communication.
 Be transparent and precise with information as to the program’s future.
 Use all communication channels available to carry these messages.
 Emphasize your intention to continue to recognize and reward good participants in the future.
 Perhaps allude to future programs/promotions and be generous.
 Being generous gives you the opportunity to turn a negative into a positive.